The Structure of Isoperimetric Bubbles on $\mathbb{R}^n$ and $\mathbb{S}^n$: Introduction

 On a technical level, we continue to develop and expand the technical results obtained in \cite{EMilmanNeeman-GaussianMultiBubble}, which are summarized in the preliminary Section \ref{sec:prelim} and serve as the starting point of this work.
 The main technical difficulty consists of approximating a ``non-physical" Lipschitz scalar-field $f_{ij} = -f_{ji}$ defined on $\Sigma_{ij}$ (satisfying $f_{ij} + f_{jk} + f_{ki} = 0$ at triple-points, where three cells meet) as the normal component of a ``physical" global vector-field $X$, in a manner so that the first variations of volume remain the same, and the corresponding second variations encapsulated in the index-form $Q$ are arbitrarily close.
 Contrary to the double-bubble setting, where every smooth scalar-field is physical (i.e.~is the normal component of a smooth global vector-field $X$), this is not the case in the triple-and-higher-bubble setting due to several factors: the presence of quadruple-points (which are only known to have $C^{1,\alpha}$ regularity) and of additional possible singularities; the potential blowing-up of curvature near these points; and the existence of non-simplicial flat minimal cones in dimensions 4 and higher \cite{Brakke-MinimalConesOnCubes}, which allow for linear dependencies between the normals at meeting points of $5$ and more cells (even if the cluster is already known to be completely regular, e.g.~spherical Voronoi) -- see the discussion in Section \ref{sec:non-physical}.
 Consequently, we do not know how to rigorously approximate a non-physical scalar-field by a physical vector-field as above in general, but are able to do so in two cases -- in an averaged sense, so that the contribution to $Q$ of the boundary integral at the triple-points vanishes; and without averaging, but only after establishing that the cluster has locally bounded curvature.
 This approximation procedure is developed in Sections \ref{sec:bounded-curvature} and \ref{sec:non-physical}.
 In Section \ref{sec:Jacobi}, we rigorously justify the various formulas for $Q$ we subsequently require, which involve the second-order Jacobi operator and various equivalent forms of the boundary integral.
 In Section \ref{sec:conformal}, it is shown how these formulas simplify when applied to conformal Killing fields and other fields satisfying conformal boundary-conditions.

 \textbf{Acknowledgments.} We thank Frank ``Chip" Morgan for his comments and interest.
 E.M.~warmly thanks the Oden Institute and the Math Department at the University of Texas in Austin for their generous support throughout his Sabbatical stay in Austin, during which this work had culminated; in particular, it is a pleasure to thank Rachel Ward and Francesco Maggi.
+Finally, we thank the referee for carefully reading the paper and their very helpful comments, which have improved the overall clarity and presentation.